-ind welfare of their health and residents.
+health and welfare of their residents.

-"How can our township get help in constructing a sewage retreatment facility?"
+"How can our township get I help in constructing a sewage reatment facility?"

-"Is there a Federal programs chase park lands?"
+"Is there a Federal program to help our village purchase park lands?" wnship get

 "What Federal programs exist to help our watershed committee get a flood control and water recreation project underway?"